 - Week 8-12: Near-complete recovery for most tendon injuries.
 Chronic injuries may need a second cycle.

-- Chronic tendonitis that's been present 6+ months
+- Chronic tendonitis present for 6+ months

-- Multiple simultaneous tendon injuries (systemic effect)
+- Multiple simultaneous tendon or ligament injuries

-- Scar tissue and adhesions from old injuries
+- Scar tissue and adhesions from old injuries limiting range of motion

 Can GHK-Cu Accelerate Tendon Healing?